 The HSA can pay for nonmedical expenses.
 When distributions from an HSA are used to pay for anything other than qualified medical expenses, the distribution is included in gross income, but there’s no penalty if the distribution was at age 65 or after.
 There’s an additional 20% penalty when you’re under age 65 and take a distribution for non-medical expenses.

 When you pass away, the account balance goes to the beneficiary you named.
 The tax treatment depends on who your beneficiary is.

-When you don’t name a beneficiary, and name your estate, the HSA will be distributed to your estate.
+When you don’t name a beneficiary or name your estate, the HSA will be distributed to your estate.
 The entire amount will be included in gross income on your final income tax return.

-Despite the rising use of Health Savings Accounts and their many benefits, too many HSA owners don’t reap all the advantages of their accounts.
+Despite the rising use of HSAs and their many benefits, too many HSA owners don’t reap all the advantages of their accounts.

 Many people have their HSAs invested in cash.
-While you don’t want to take a lot of risk with the account (unless you’re fairly young and believe you won’t need the money for years), you should consider investing to earn a little more than cash.
+While you don’t want to take a lot of risk with the account (unless you’re fairly young and believe you won’t need the money for years), you should consider investing to earn a little more than cash pays.

 While many custodians offer those easy ways to take tax-free distributions, some don’t.
 Some HSAs require you to complete a distribution request before they’ll issue a payment.